 Business Rates for Holiday Let Accommodation

-The rules around holiday let and self-catering accommodation are changing on 1 April 2023.
+The rules around holiday let and self-catering accommodation changed on 1 April 2023.

 Whether you pay business rates will depend on how many days your property is available to let each year and how many days it was actually let.